Net-zero emissions in Kuwait

 Energy Modelling Lab helps reaching net-zero emissions in Kuwait

-Kuwait is becoming one of the hottest countries on the planet and faces profound social and ecological challenges from continued global warming and the global transition away from fossil fuels.
+Kuwait is becoming one of the hottest countries on the planet and faces profound social and ecological challenges from continued global warming and the transition from fossil fuels.
 The government has pledged to reach net-zero emissions in the oil and gas sector by 2050 and by 2060 for the whole country.

-At present, oil accounts for 90 % of the national revenue and more than half of GDP and renewable energy for less than 1 % of demand.
+At present, oil accounts for 90 % of the national revenue and more than half of GDP, and renewable energy for less than 1 % of demand.
 Kuwait thus needs clever and comprehensive solutions.
 With abundant wind and solar resources, the potential is at hand.

 Energy Modelling Lab supports steps to reach net-zero emissions in Kuwait by 2060.
-We are developing an energy modelling framework that allows us to identify the least-cost and most feasible green energy systems.
-Based on these results we are able to designate pathways to integrate the new solutions across five key-sectors: Energy, Industry, Agriculture, Land-Use, and Waste.
+We are developing an energy systems model, the TIMES-KUWIAT, that allows us to identify the least-cost and most feasible green energy systems.
+Based on these results we can designate pathways to integrate the new solutions across five key sectors: Energy, Industry, Agriculture, land use, and Waste.

 Building DK-BioRes